Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Jeremy D. Thigpen - Transocean Ltd.

 Waqar, thanks for the question.
-I'll let Roddie answer the question about the Gulf of Mexico and activities that he is seeing.
+I'll let Roddie answer the question about the Gulf of Mexico and activity that he is seeing.
 But just to your question around how many floaters would you need to deliver the same number of wells as 2014, I'm not sure if we've gone through that thoughtful of an analysis on that in particular.
-But I'd tell you, we did think about that as we were trying to set our expectations for what a more normalized floater count could be and we segmented that by ultra-deepwater and harsh environment.
+But I'd tell you, we did think about that as we were trying to set our expectations for what a more normalized floater count could be, and we segmented that by ultra-deepwater and harsh environment.
 And we certainly factored into efficiency gains when we came down to that lower number.

 I mean, if you remember back to the peak in 2014, I think there were 270-ish floaters under contract and operating around the world.
 We're now saying that we think that that range could be somewhere between 180 to 220.
 We'll be wrong, but just a lot of that is based on the more efficient drilling machines and better operations.
 I'll turn it over to Roddie to answer the specific question about Gulf of Mexico activity over the course of the next couple of years.